theJugglingCompany.com

 The person in the center

-Teams that build shared infrastructure sometimes have a person in the center of the web - the one who is most deeply embedded in the system, the one the web is most built around.
-They are not above the structure or below it.
-They are part of the geometry.
+Teams that build shared infrastructure sometimes have a person in this position: the one who is most deeply embedded in the system, the one the web is most built around.
 This is not inherently wrong.
 Complex systems often have a center of gravity.

 The question is whether the center is load-bearing in a way that makes the whole structure fragile, or whether the edges are strong enough to remain stable if the center changes.